 Singapore's economy grew by 1.9% in Q4 2018, the lowest y-o-y growth since Q4 2015, mainly due to a decline in the manufacturing and exports sector amidst the US-China trade war, according to the Ministry of Trade and Industry (MTI).
 Overall, the economy expanded by 3.2% in 2018, a slight moderation from the 3.9% growth in 2017.
 The economy is expected to expand by less than 2.5% this year.

 Foreigners have been able to buy any apartment without prior government approval since the Residential Property Act of July 19, 2005.
 However, foreigners still cannot purchase vacant land and landed properties without permission from the Singapore Land Authority.
 Non-residential property is not subject to these ownership restrictions.

 You wouldn't own a Singapore condominium for rental yields!

 Singapore is a safe haven, it is a liquid market, everyone in Asia knows and trusts its institutions.
 Low interest rates have played their part in pushing property prices up, despite the efforts of the ever-vigilant Monetary Authority of Singapore and the government.
 Property in Singapore commands a premium, and conversely returns to owners who rent out their properties are low.

-Nobody can say that condos in Singapore are cheap, at around US$13,500 per square metre (sq. m.).
-That’s because there’s a ‘global city’ premium.
-Gross rental yields in Singapore remain poor, at around 2.5%.
-Yields are a little higher on smaller apartments than large ones, as is typical in most property markets.
-But those yields alone would not be a reason for owning property here.
+Nobody can say that condos in Singapore are cheap, at around US$14,000 - US$18,000 per square metre (sq. m.).
+That´s because there´s a ´global city´ premium.
+Gross rental yields in Singapore remain poor, at around 3.0%.

 Round trip transaction costs are very low in Singapore.
 See our Property transaction costs analysis for Singapore and Property transaction costs in Japan, compared to the rest of Asia.